 This page focuses on the United States.
 The specific companies, contracts, and legal frameworks described here are US federal.
-A separate section at the bottom addresses why the structural pattern is relevant to Indigenous communities in Canada and other countries.
+A separate section at the bottom addresses why the government pattern is relevant to Indigenous communities in other countries.

-Palantir is a data integration company with $970 million in US federal contracts in 2025, nearly double the prior year.
+Palantir is a data integration company with $970 million in US federal contracts in 2025, nearly double the previous year.
 The company's business model is assembling disconnected government data into unified surveillance and decision-making infrastructure.
-That work is now embedded across the US agencies that Indigenous Nations interact with most.
+That work is now embedded across the US agencies that Tribal Nations interact with most.

 What this means for Indigenous data specifically

-• Tribes submit water quality data to the EPA under the Clean Water Act, grant reporting requirements, and TADA/WQP pipelines.
-That data does not disappear.
-It becomes part of federal infrastructure that administrations can access and repurpose.
+• Tribal Nations submit water quality data to the EPA under the Clean Water Act, grant reporting requirements, and TADA/WQP pipelines.
+That data becomes part of federal infrastructure that administrations can access and repurpose.

 • The USDA holds a $300 million Palantir contract framed as "national farm security."
-Indigenous agricultural, environmental, and natural resource data submitted to USDA programs, including benefit processing that touches community members, now flows through Palantir infrastructure.
+Indigenous agricultural, environmental, and natural resource data submitted to USDA programs, including benefit processing that touches Tribal Nation citizens, now flows through Palantir infrastructure.

 • ESA consultation records, harvest reports, hatchery data, and water monitoring submissions across agencies may each look innocuous in isolation.
-Together they document where people exercise treaty rights, what resources they depend on, and where Indigenous populations are located seasonally.
+Together they document where people exercise treaty rights, what resources they depend on, and where citizens of Tribal Nations are located seasonally.
 This is re-identifiable even when submitted anonymized or in aggregate.

 • Palantir's ImmigrationOS contract with ICE integrates passports, SSNs, IRS data, license plates, cell phones, and facial recognition into a single tracking system.
 The same company now holds contracts across USDA, Army, DHS, and federal health systems.
-This is structural integration, not isolated tool deployment.
+This is deep embedded integration, not isolated tool deployment.

 • The Trump administration asked Palantir to build a centralized interagency database merging medical, financial, and other federal data on Americans.
-That consolidation is what their platforms are designed to do.
+Consolidation is what their platforms are designed to do.

-The risk is structural, not individual.
+The risk is the system.
 Individual federal workers are not the threat.
-Data submitted in good faith under one administration can be accessed and used differently under another.
-The concern is not about intent at any particular agency.
-It is about what the infrastructure makes possible regardless of intent.
+Many Tribal Nations have good working relationships with federal employees and agencies.
+Even data submitted under one administration's stated intent can be accessed and repurposed under another's.
+The concern is about what the infrastructure makes possible, regardless of intent at any particular agency.

 Re-identification from aggregate data

 A common assumption is that anonymized or aggregate submissions are safe.
 This assumption does not hold when data is combined across systems.
-Harvest report data tells you what species a community depends on.
-Water monitoring data shows where people are active on the land and when.
+Harvest report data tells you what species a Tribal Nation depends on.
+Water monitoring data shows where Tribal Nation citizens are active on the land and when.
 Grant reporting connects names, organizations, and locations.
 None of these datasets is individually identifying.
 Together, they reconstruct a detailed picture of where treaty rights are exercised, who exercises them, and on what schedule.
 Palantir's core capability is exactly this kind of cross-system integration.

 What this does not mean

 This is not an argument for withdrawing from federal data reporting programs.
-Tribes have legal obligations and program relationships that cannot simply be suspended.
-It is an argument for understanding what happens to that data downstream, being deliberate about what you submit beyond minimum requirements, and building the internal data governance capacity to make those decisions intentionally rather than by default.
+Tribal Nations have legal obligations and program relationships that cannot simply be suspended.
+It is an argument for understanding what may happen to that data downstream, being deliberate about what you submit beyond minimum requirements, and building the internal data governance capacity to make those decisions intentionally rather than by default.

 It is also not an argument against all technology.
 Local AI tools that never transmit data outside your network are a different category from cloud platforms connected to federal infrastructure.
 Keeping that distinction clear matters for making defensible decisions.